Adani Green Energy Ltd Surges 5%

-Adani Green Energy Ltd has lost 14.81% over last one month compared to 0.25% fall in S&P BSE Utilities index and 2.48% drop in the SENSEX
+Adani Green Energy Ltd has lost 0.93% over last one month compared to 4.08% gain in S&P BSE Utilities index and 2.52% drop in the SENSEX

-Adani Green Energy Ltd gained 5% today to trade at Rs 683.05.
-The S&P BSE Utilities index is up 0.06% to quote at 2799.38.
-The index is down 0.25 % over last one month.
-Among the other constituents of the index, Adani Transmission Ltd increased 5% and Waaree Renewables Technologies Ltd added 0.68% on the day.
-The S&P BSE Utilities index went down 15.97 % over last one year compared to the 6.66% surge in benchmark SENSEX.
+Adani Green Energy Ltd gained 5% today to trade at Rs 717.2.
+The S&P BSE Utilities index is up 0.84% to quote at 2855.46.
+The index is up 4.08 % over last one month.
+Among the other constituents of the index, Adani Transmission Ltd increased 5% and Adani Power Ltd added 4.99% on the day.
+The S&P BSE Utilities index went down 14.68 % over last one year compared to the 6.49% surge in benchmark SENSEX.

-Adani Green Energy Ltd has lost 14.81% over last one month compared to 0.25% fall in S&P BSE Utilities index and 2.48% drop in the SENSEX.
-On the BSE, 2.43 lakh shares were traded in the counter so far compared with average daily volumes of 2.48 lakh shares in the past one month.
+Adani Green Energy Ltd has lost 0.93% over last one month compared to 4.08% gain in S&P BSE Utilities index and 2.52% drop in the SENSEX.
+On the BSE, 16171 shares were traded in the counter so far compared with average daily volumes of 2.25 lakh shares in the past one month.
 The stock hit a record high of Rs 3048 on 19 Apr 2022.
 The stock hit a 52-week low of Rs 439.35 on 28 Feb 2023.

 Powered by Capital Market - Live News